Summarize your Sources

 Summarize each source: Determine the most important and relevant information from each source, such as the findings, methodology, theories, etc. Consider using an article summary, or study summary to help you organize and summarize your sources.

-Use your own words, do not copy and paste the abstract.
-See Purdue Owl's advice on paraphrasing to ensure you don't plagiarize.
+- Use your own words, and do not copy and paste the abstract

 A list of citations on a particular topic followed by an evaluation of the source’s argument and other relevant material including its intended audience, sources of evidence, and methodology